mattleinwand/blog/docs/index.rst

    contain the root `toctree` directive.

 ======================================
-Welcome to the NI4AI Blog!
+Hello, and welcome to the NI4AI Blog!
 ======================================

 About NI4AI